 Designing and Using Essential Questions Quick Reference GuideASCD #ad - Essential questions eqs are an important part of effective curriculum design and are used to encourage higher-order thinking, engage learners in deepening their understanding of big ideas, and enable students to transfer concepts learned to new situations.
 With this guide as a starting point, you will learn how EQs create a culture of inquiry that will benefit all students.

-Improving Classroom Discussion Quick Reference GuideASCD #ad - Improving Classroom Discussion Quick Reference Guide #ad - Author jackie acree walsh details four crucial teaching practices to help students take a leading role in their learning: Establish expectationsIdentify and develop student skillsSelect forms and structures for engagementStimulate, support, and examples, strategies, and sustain student thinking and speakingFilled with tips, this guide can show any teacher how to better help students speak and listen to one another in ways that help them make meaning and increase their understanding.
+Improving Classroom Discussion Quick Reference GuideASCD #ad - Author jackie acree walsh details four crucial teaching practices to help students take a leading role in their learning: Establish expectationsIdentify and develop student skillsSelect forms and structures for engagementStimulate, support, and examples, strategies, and sustain student thinking and speakingFilled with tips, this guide can show any teacher how to better help students speak and listen to one another in ways that help them make meaning and increase their understanding.

 This 8.
 5" x 11" multi-panel guide is laminated for extra durability and 3-hole-punched for binder storage.
 Improving classroom discussion begins with transforming the roles of students and teachers.
 Buy singles or save 10% on a pack of 25.

 Cultivating Habits of Mind Quick Reference GuideASCD #ad - With this guide, teachers will learn the four-step process for getting started with the habits of mind, how to integrate them into the curriculum, and how to assess growth of the habits of mind.
 Acclaimed educators Arthur L. Costa and bena kallick offer quick tips for growing and nurturing the 16 habits of mind to help students become more successful learners.